All Products

 Document Center

-After Hadoop Distributed File System (HDFS) authorization is enabled, only users that have the required permissions can access HDFS and perform operations such as reading data and creating folders.
-This topic describes how to enable HDFS authorization.
+After HDFS authorization is enabled, only users with the required permissions can access the Hadoop Distributed File System (HDFS) and perform operations such as reading data and creating directories.
+This topic describes how to enable HDFS authorization on a non-Kerberos EMR cluster.

-• Kerberos mode: The user identity of a client is determined by its Kerberos credentials.
+• Kerberos mode: The user identity is determined by the client's Kerberos credentials.
+Enable Kerberos authentication when you create the cluster.
+For more information, see Overview.

 Prerequisites

-An EMR cluster is created.
+• An EMR cluster (non-Kerberos mode).
 For more information, see Create a cluster.

 1. Go to the Services tab.